waldzellai/mcp-agent-ts/README.md

 ## Overview

-The MCP (Model Context Protocol) Agent TypeScript Port is a robust, type-safe implementation of the MCP Agent system.
-It provides a flexible framework for building intelligent, context-aware agents with advanced workflow management, logging, and execution capabilities.
+This is a TypeScript port of the [original MCP Agent framework by lastmile-ai](https://github.com/lastmile-ai/mcp-agent) - a simple, composable framework for building agents using the [Model Context Protocol](https://modelcontextprotocol.io/introduction).

+## Motivation

+The original MCP Agent was implemented in Python.
+This port aims to:
+- Provide a type-safe implementation
+- Leverage TypeScript's strong typing
+- Enable easier integration with TypeScript and JavaScript projects
+- Maintain the core principles of composable agent workflows

-## Features
+## Features (Work in Progress)

-- 🚀 **Modular Architecture**
-  - Comprehensive TypeScript implementation
+- TypeScript implementation of MCP Agent framework
-  - Flexible, extensible design
-  - Type-safe interfaces

-- 📊 **Advanced Workflow Management**
-  - Step-based workflow execution
+- Core workflow patterns:
-  - Concurrent task processing
+  - AugmentedLLM
-  - Detailed context tracking
+  - Parallel

-- 🔍 **Powerful Logging System**
+  - Logging
-  - Configurable log levels
-  - Context-rich logging
-  - Log export capabilities

-- 🧰 **Flexible Executor**
-  - Task queuing
-  - Timeout handling
-  - Concurrent task management

-- 🖥️ **CLI Support**
-  - Command-line interface
+  - Context Management
-  - Easy agent management
+  - Executor

 ## Installation